Human Rights Watch

 - Liaise effectively with HRW staff located in multiple locations throughout the world to ensure effective coordination and delivery of activities;

-- Travel domestically and internationally, as required, to conduct fact-finding and advocacy missions;
+- Travel domestically and internationally, as required, to conduct fact-finding missions;

 - Carry out any other duties as required.